spree/spree-guides/content/integration/endpoints/amazon_integration.md

 * Amazon seller ID
 * Amazon marketplace_id

-You'll also need to set a `amazon.last_updated_after` date to give the Endpoint a date range against which to compare.
+You'll also need to set a `amazon.last_updated_after` date to give the endpoint a date range against which to compare.

 ## Services